carpentries/instructor-training/_episodes/11-practice-teaching.md

   observation (and you're comfortable enough with the observer), tell that person how they can best communicate their feedback to you.

-* When giving feedback, remember that giving and receiving feedback is a skill that requires practice, so don't be frustrated if your feedback is rejected but try to think about why the recipient might not have been comfortable with the feedback you gave.
+* When giving feedback, remember that giving and receiving feedback is a skill that requires practice, so do not be frustrated if your feedback is rejected but try to think about why the recipient might not have been comfortable with the feedback you gave.